Josephine Oppong-Yeboah

-Josephine Oppong-Yeboah (born 19 June 1979) also known as Lady Joy is a Ghanaian broadcast journalist, gender advocate and news anchor.
-She is currently a senior news anchor, producer, senior reporter and regional editor/Coordinator at Metro TV Ghana.
-She is currently a member of the Ghana Journalists Association (GJA) and also an international correspondent.
+Josephine Oppong-Yeboah (born 19 June 1979) popularly known as Lady Joy is a Ghanaian broadcast journalist, news anchor and gender advocate.
+She serves as a senior news anchor, producer, senior reporter and Regional Editor/Coordinator at Metro TV Ghana.
+She is a member of the Ghana Journalists Association (GJA) and also works an international correspondent.

 Early life and education

-Oppong-Yeboah had her secondary education at the Accra Girls Senior High School.
-She further graduated with a Bachelor of Arts degree in Information Studies/Political Science from the University of Ghana and also a Diploma in Communication Studies from the Ghana Institute of Journalism (GIJ).
+Oppong-Yeboah received her secondary school education at the Accra Girls Senior High School.
+She further obtained a Bachelor of Arts degree in Information Studies and Political Science from the University of Ghana.
+She also earned a Diploma in Journalism from the Ghana Institute of Journalism (GIJ).

 Career

 Oppong-Yeboah was the country manager for Africa Watch Magazine.
 She was the senior news anchor and producer at E.TV Ghana and Sky 96.7 FM, as well as a Brong Ahafo regional correspondent for Joy FM.
 She was also the programme's manager and host at Top FM (formerly Top Radio), and the executive producer of Metro TV's Good Morning Ghana programme.